theronnieliew/YTL/README.md

 You can replace the selected simulator with any iPhone of your choice provided you have it installed.
 Eg: iPhone 11, iPhone 13 Pro.

-This App should ideally be running on a physical device to showcase that Biometrics work
+This App should ideally be running on a physical device to showcase **biometrics** functionality